myrrlyn/apocrypha.es/priv/archive/1rkdzn.md

 “Ho ho ho, Khashiit cant read shilly”

-> “are there books *about*-
+> “are there books _about_-

-“No one caresh enough, now shut your eyesh and shleep".
+“No one caresh enough, now shut your eyesh and shleep”.

-*He leaves the room passive-aggresively*
+_He leaves the room passive-aggresively_

-*A short person (for a Nord) enters the room slowly*
+_A short person (for a Nord) enters the room slowly_

 “Little boy, do you wish to know about Khajiit?”